 - The main components of the proposal must be included as components of the poster that will accompany the hardware demo.

 - Proposals will be evaluated and selected based on the novelty of proposed research and demonstration as well as the clarity and completeness of the description, including figures that depict the hardware prototype and other design representations that are appropriate to the core contribution.
 Selected proposals will be invited to give live hardware demonstrations and display a poster at the Hardware Demonstration Sessions at HOST 2023.

 Students associated with hardware demonstrations which are selected for HOST 2022 will have the opportunity to apply for a travel scholarship to reimburse hotel costs.

 Student Hardware Demonstration Contest

 A committee of judges will evaluate each hardware demonstration at HOST.
-The top two student demonstrations will be given an award.
+The top three student demonstrations will be given an award.
 The criteria used by the judges to evaluate the demonstrations will be based on the following: